CSESoc-CompClub/2024-Spring-Algos/README.md

 in ``puzzles/part1.py``, ``puzzles/part2.py`` and ``puzzles/part3.py``.
 Messing around with other
 files could prevent you from using provided functions or reset your progress.

+Additionally you are encouraged to use the cheatsheet, which is the file ``CHEATSHEET.md``.
+It contains a lot of the information you need to solve most questions.

 To start, run ``mystery.py`` and navigate to ``puzzles/part1.py`` to fill out the functions!

 ## File layout